 EC-Link handles up to 51200 bytes of periodic output data.
-(200 bytes 256 blocks)
+(200 bytes \ 256 blocks)

-10.5 Armed vs. Disarmed
+9.5 Armed vs. Disarmed

-The BU handles multiple connected RUs simultaneously.
-With MultiArm is enabled, up to 3 RUs can be armed.
-With MultiArm disabled, only one RU can be armed.
+The BU handles multiple connected RUs simultaneously, but only one of them can be armed.

 Data When remote is armed When remote is disarmed Periodic Data from remote is sent.
-No data from remote is sent.
-Input Periodic Data from machine controller is sent to Data from machine controller is sent to RU Output RU application. application.
+No data from remote is sent, but number of Input remotes is reported.
+Periodic Data from machine controller is sent to Data from machine controller is sent to RU Output RU application. application.
 Command Commands from RU application are Commands from RU application are sent to Input sent to machine controller. machine controller.
-Command Commands from machine controller are Commands from machine controller are sent Output sent to RU application. to RU application.
+Command Commands from machine controller are Commands from machine controller is sent to Output sent to RU application.
+RU application.

-10.6 G-Link fallback operation
+9.6 G-Link fallback operation